Antonio7098/elevate-core-api/docs/sprints/s58-multi-primitive-mastery-criteria-backend.md

 1. Update database schema to support multi-primitive mastery criteria
 2. Modify service layer for enhanced multi-primitive operations
 3. Update API endpoints for new data structure
-4. Ensure backward compatibility during transition
-5. Implement comprehensive testing for new functionality
+4. Implement comprehensive testing for new functionality

 ### Success Criteria:
 - Mastery criteria can link to multiple primitives with relationship metadata
 - UUE stage complexity progression (UNDERSTAND: 1-2, USE: 2-4, EXPLORE: 4+ primitives)
-- Backward compatibility maintained for existing single-primitive criteria
 - All existing tests pass with new schema
 - New multi-primitive operations work correctly
 - Performance remains acceptable with new relationship queries